[Updated November 2016]

 Plenty of salt and pepper

 Peel the potatoes and then slice into even pieces.
 Add them to a pan of cold water and then bring to a gentle boil.
 Cook until the potatoes are soft enough to pierce with a paring knife, about 10 minutes.
 Drain.
-While still warm, add the heated milk the butter, salt and pepper and mash or process through a food mill or ricer.
+At this point, situated a food mill over a large bowl or pot.
+Add a few potatoes at a time and press through the food mill.
+Alternately you can use a ricer or, should you want to go old-school, use a hand-held masher.
+Just be sure that while the potatoes are still warm, add the heated milk the butter, salt and pepper.
+If you wait until they’ve become cold, the flavors will not meld properly.
 Taste.
 Add salt and pepper until it taste good to you.

 - Parmesan mash: I’m a big fan of grating in about a tablespoon of fresh Parmigiano-Reggiano into potatoes and grating it into them.